SublimeLinter/SublimeLinter/docs/troubleshooting.rst

   to a known syntax (e.g. ``"html"``).
 The detected syntax is printed to the console in debug mode.
   Also note that plugins should move to using the selector setting instead of the old syntaxes attribute.
-You can use the "selector" linter setting right now instead of the "syntax_map".
+You can use the :ref:`selector` linter setting right now instead of the "syntax_map".

-- The linter binary is not installed.
+- The linter binary or it dependencies are not installed.
   Be sure to install the linter as documented in the linter plugin’s README.

 - The linter binary is installed, but its path is not available to SublimeLinter.
   Follow the steps in :ref:`debugging-path-problems` below.

+Less common reasons:

+- Extra SublimeLinter plugin is not compatible with SublimeLinter 4.x.
+  Such plugin should be updated according to the new API.
+First, search PackageControl for updates, or check out corresponding repos of the plugins.
+  You may need to create issue to request update of the plugin.
+  Example: SublimeLinter-eslint.
+  You may need to read `how to upgrade <https://github.com/SublimeLinter/SublimeLinter/blob/master/messages/4.0.0.txt#L80>`_ secion.

+- Only gutter theme icons are not working.
+  This usually happens when you upgrade.
+If you want to use another gutter theme, you have to update your styles to use the correct icons (``warning`` and ``error`` usually).

+- Other plugins are blocking SublimeText features, such as popups or gutter icons.
+Usually you can see in the console that SublimeLinter works and it should show some output, but some events are blocked.
+This usually happens due to other plugins - you can temporarily disable selected plugins and restart SublimeText until you find the offending plugin.
+  Example: plugin `network_tech #11 <https://github.com/heyglen/network_tech/issues/11>`_
+  or GitGutter (usually reinstalling offending plugin helps).

 .. _debugging-path-problems: